By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Who is the official sponsor of the 4th of July?

 Regardless of the status of your freedom and rights, I suspect that you have seen plenty of commercial enterprises who want to become the official sponsor of most everything.
 We have Olympic sponsors.
-There are official beers, shoes and cars for most every event.
+There are official beers, shoes, and cars for almost every event.

 Do we, here in America, need an official sponsor of our Independence Day?
 Maybe we could pay off the national debt by auctioning off official sponsorships of this and other holidays.
 Is freedom insolvent and in need of an infusion of cash to prevent its demise?

 The concept that our independence or freedom might be improved by becoming dependent on an official sponsor’s product is a bit confusing, but not much else about freedom makes any sense anymore.

 There appear to be official sponsorships for sale on most every place or event that occurs.
 A sponsor can put their name on the local stadium or festival why not on a holiday?

 A concerted effort to sell sponsorships might be extended to almost every social need.